Conference Room Design Inspiration

 AirBnB – Portland

 AirBnB is a pioneer in the sharing economy.
 The room-sharing startup recently opened an office in Portland, OR.
 AirBnB designed the office to ignite the imagination of its team and represents the different places travelers can go with AirBnB.
-The different meeting rooms are based on listings from the site.
+The room design inspiration comes from listings from their site.

 When you’re beginning your journey to designing your ideal conference room, the options are limitless.
 Your conference room can say so many things about your company.
 Unleash your creativity and get passed the traditional four walls of a conference room.
 Think beyond functional tools like your conference room booking software and really imagine your perfect conference room.
 Use these example conference rooms as inspiration as you design the perfect conference room.